 There are three parties in a deed of trust: the lender, the homebuyer or borrower, and a trustee.
 The trustee is a third party who plays the role of intermediary for the real estate transaction.
 This is unlike a mortgage, in which there are just two parties involved: the lender and the borrower.

 With a deed of trust, the lender gives the borrower the funds to make the purchase.
 The borrower provides the lender with a promissory note.
 The promissory note outlines the terms of the loan and the borrower’s promise to pay.
 At this point, the borrower transfers the real property interest to the trustee.
-The real property interest is simply a term used to describe the right to that real estate property.
-Here’s why that matters.
+The “real property interest” is simply a term used to describe the right to that real estate property.

 If the borrower stops paying the loan, for example, the trustee has the legal right to take full control of the property.
 The trustee’s job is to correct the default.
 To do this, the trustee may have to sell the home to repay the borrower.

 Additionally, the rights and processes for the trustee to follow are not the same in every state.
 In some situations, the trustee merely holds the lien on the property and is given only a few rights in terms of handling defaults on the loan.

 In a traditional mortgage, the borrower agrees to the terms of the loan from the lender.
 If the borrower defaults on the mortgage loan, the lender has the legal right to start the foreclosure process.
 In states where a mortgage is used, the foreclosure process is generally done in a court of law.
 Foreclosure is a lengthy process that tends to be costly because of legal fees.

-Which states use the deed of trust framework?
+Which states use deeds of trust?